How are children admitted to Southfield School?

 Parents are welcome to visit the school before any decision about admissions has been made, and visits like this to a number of schools can be very helpful in finding the right school for your child.
 You are welcome to bring a friend, relative or professional with you, when you visit.
 We do not recommend that pupils visit with you, until an offer of a place has been made, but if you feel this would be helpful for you and your child, please discuss it with us.

 Please note that an informal visit does not confirm that a place has been offered.
-Visits to the school can be arranged by ringing 01707 276504 and speaking to Pauline Hall.
+Visits to the school can be arranged by ringing 01707 276504 and speaking to the school office.

 As soon as the offer of a place has been made, staff from Southfield will contact parents.
 We will invite you into school, visit your child in their current school or setting, and offer a home visit so that we can work together on planning the next steps to ensure that your child makes a happy and successful transition to Southfield School.